maelyg/ONTViSc-hands-on-training/README.md

 The reads can optionally be filtered from a plant host before performing downstream analysis.

 The ONTViSc pipeline is written in Nextflow.

-## Aims of this workshop
-- Learn to install and run ONTViSc with test data on the HPC Lyra
-- Run and review QC
-- Run the 4 different modes
-- If time permits test with datasets from participants

 ## Requirements
 If you want to familiarise yourself with Nextflow, please review the material covered in the workshop [`Introduction to Nextflow`(https://eresearchqut.atlassian.net/wiki/spaces/EG/pages/2261090311/2024-S2+eResearch+-+Session+3+Introduction+to+Nextflow)